 PayPal Account Types

 Besides these functions, the three accounts also share certain features and limitations.
 For example, if you have a verified account, you can send up to $10,000 in a single transaction, and there are generally no transaction fees for sending and receiving money between PayPal accounts.
-However, you'll pay a fee when using a PayPal debit card or receiving money for something that requires a currency exchange.
+However, you'll pay a fee for something that requires a currency exchange.
 Unverified accounts, including those without an associated bank account or credit card, have more restrictive sending and withdraw limits.
-You can determine the limits on your account by clicking a "view limits" link near the top of the page after you sign in to PayPal [source: PayPal].

 The three PayPal account types differ in some important ways.
-First, Personal accounts give you access to the core features, but that's all.
-PayPal handles customer support for Personal accounts primarily by e-mail or through a virtual customer support agent at the PayPal Web site.
-There's a phone number available, but it's not toll-free and may have extensive wait times.
+First, personal accounts give you access to the core features, but that's all.
+PayPal handles customer support for personal accounts primarily by e-mail or through a virtual customer support agent at the PayPal website.

-Premier and Business accounts are almost the same.
-The main difference is that a Business account must be registered with a business or group name, while a Premier account can be registered with a business, group or individual.
+Premier and business accounts are similar, but business accounts must be registered with a business or group name, while a Premier account can be registered with a business, group or individual.
 Also, you can set up multiple users to access a business account.

 - Accepting debit and credit card payments